BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

 In a new file <i>model.py</i> in the <i>root</i> directory we'll first import our dependencies for this file, then declare our current working directory and set the random seed for NumPy and TensorFlow.
-Next we'll load the features and labels from the Iris dataset.
-We'll then concatenate our features and labels so that we can shuffle our data and keep them paired together.
+Next we'll load the features and labels from the Iris dataset, then concatenate our features and labels so that we can shuffle our data while keeping them paired together.
 We will then split our data into a training and validation set.
-80% of the data for our training set, and the remaining 20% will make up the validation set.
+80% of the data will be used for the training set, and the remaining 20% will make up the validation set.
 The code for this section can be found below.

 <br />